-The best music streaming services - reviewed
+Best music streaming services 2023: Spotify, Amazon, Apple, Tidal and more reviewed and rated | Stuff

 Is it any good?

 It’s easy to see why Spotify is so popular.
 The desktop app, mobile apps and web player are slickly designed and a breeze to use.
-There’s an extensive library of around 70 million songs.
-Plus the service’s recommendations and music discovery capabilities are second to none.
+There’s an extensive library of around 80 million songs and 4.7 million podcasts (some estimates say that over 100,000 are uploaded to Spotify and other DSPs per day).
+Plus, the service’s recommendations and music discovery capabilities are second to none.

 The personalised Discover Weekly playlist seems to have a supernatural sense of your tastes.
 Sure, it’s just an algorithm building something based on past listens, but it seems more finely tuned than rivals, offering suggestions that are less obvious but somehow more apposite.
 The vast selection of themed playlists is great, too, while Friday’s Release Radar keeps you abreast of your favourite artists’ latest material.

-It also feels a step ahead in terms of integration with other apps and services.
+It also feels a step ahead in terms of integration with the widest range of apps and services.
 It’s easy to share Spotify music via social media; you can use it on tonnes of third-party devices, including Amazon’s Echo speakers; and you can follow what your Facebook friends are listening to.

-Spotify’s lossless HiFi tier is set to arrive by the end of 2021, but its main rivals offer hi-res audio already, most at no extra cost.
-The competition has clearly stepped up and Spotify will need to keep innovating if it wants to remain most people's default music streaming service.
+Spotify’s lossless HiFi tier is rumoured to arrive at some point, but its main rivals already offer hi-res audio already, most at no extra cost.
+The competition has clearly stepped up and Spotify will need to keep innovating if it wants to remain most people’s default music streaming service.

-Still the king of music discovery, but Spotify can’t afford to rest on its laurels.

 What’s the story?